Boys24: January 2016 – August 2017

 On February 14, 2017, Lee Hwayoung was removed from the group and his contract was cancelled following his leaked audio controversy for making offensive comments about fans.

 On March 5, 2017, the group held 'BOYS24 The 1st Semi-Final' concert at the Hall of Peace at Kyung Hee University in Dongdaemun, Seoul.
 The concert was broadcast live on Mnet and M2.
 Through the concert Park Doha, Jin Sungho, Hwang Inho, Oh Jinseok, Kim Sunghyun, Kim Yonghyun, Jung Yeontae, Yoo Youngdoo and Han Hyunuk were selected to promote as promotional unit for three months.
 The promotional unit would perform on KCON Japan, music programs, and entertainment shows.

 On March 10, 2017, CJ E&M and Liveworks announced that Jin Sungho to leave his position as part of the first promotional unit but still remain in the group following controversies about his past actions in junior high school.
 The first promotional unit would move forward as an eight-member group.

 On March 23, 2017, the group announced that the first promotional unit official name was Unit Black.
 The name was voted by fans through a team naming event that was announced on the group's official fan cafe.
 On April 11, 2017, the unit released their first single album, Steal Your Heart on Mnet's M!
 Countdown with their song "Steal Your Heart".

 On August 12, 2017, the group held 'BOYS24 The Final' concert at Olympic Park Olympic Hall, Seoul, marking the end of Boys24 survival project after 1 year and 6 months.
 The concert was broadcast live through V Live.
 Hwang Inho, Jung Yeontae, Kim Jinsub, Kim Sunghyun, Yoo Youngdoo, Isaac Voo, and Jin Sungho were announced as final group members by fans vote, while Lee Inpyo and Han Hyunuk were selected as Wild Card directly by company, completing final line-up as nine-member group.
 The final group would start their overseas promotions right away, starting with visiting Japan on August 26 followed by Korea Tourism Organization invitation to Kazakhstan in September.

-On August 14, 2017, MMO Entertainment, who manage the debut team, announced that Jin Sungho to had left the team due to differing musical point of view.
+On August 14, 2017, MMO Entertainment, who manage the debut team, announced that Jin Sungho had left the team due to differing musical point of view.